alexanderstephan/discolovers/_posts/2019-05-22-arch-rice-with-encryption.md

 After booting the arch iso you’ll will have to proceed with the following steps:

 ## Prerequisits:
 - A working [Arch Linux](https://www.archlinux.org/download/) boot stick

 ``` shell
 sudo dd if=<path-to-image.iso> of=/dev/<name-of-usb> bs=4M status=progress
 ```
-- A BIOS that capable of UEFI
+- A BIOS that is capable of UEFI

 ## Step 1: Prepare root file system